A Singapore Government Agency Website A Singapore Government Agency Website How to identify

 4. Complete the S1 Option Form

-You would need to prepare the following information:
+You will need to prepare the following information:

 1. School choices

-List your child's 6 secondary school choices in order of preference using each school's 4-digit code.
-Make sure you have written down the correct school codes.
+List your child's 6 secondary school choices in order of preference.

 Note: